 (c) the disclosure is not to be regarded as a breach of professional ethics or standards or any principles of conduct applicable to the person’s employment or as unprofessional conduct.

+(6A) Subsection (5) does not apply to the disclosure of information by a Commonwealth agency or a corresponding authority in compliance with a request under subsection (3).

 (6) The CEO must establish procedures for the disclosure of information under subsection (2).

 (7) The regulations may include provisions about —